borntofrappe/game-development/Games/Space Invaders/README.md

 ## Update 3 — bullet

 Fire a bullet and detect collision with the static aliens.
 In keeping with the super game boy version, there should be only one bullet at a time.

+## Update 4 — rows of aliens

+Include the aliens in rows.
+Move the rows horizontally and vertically when when they bounce with the game's window.